Taz Gray (b.1981)

-Taz started to explore drawing last summer (2019), squeezing in a bit of sketchbook work in between the day job, running her own art classes and family life.
-This hasn't changed much now but lockdown has meant more time to develop her drawing style.
+Taz started to explore drawing during summer 2019, squeezing in a bit of sketchbook work in between the day job, running her own art classes and family life.
+This hasn't changed much now but during the 2020 lockdown, the unusual period provided more time to develop her drawing style.

-Taz spends time walking around exploring and taking in the urban, industrial landscape they're surrounded by in Upper Edmonton, where she lives with her husband.
+Taz spends time walking around exploring and taking in the urban, industrial landscape they're surrounded by in Upper Edmonton, where she lives with her husband and son.

 When Taz isn't drawing